Nice-Keyboards/nice-keyboards-docs/docs/nice!nano/faq.md

 ### Will the nice!nano work on x keyboard?

 Probably.
 Almost every Pro Micro based keyboard should work with the nice!nano.
 Limitations would be around height of the board (fitting a battery underneath will make the entire module + battery 6mm tall when hotswapped for example) and running at 3.3V rather than 5V, which shouldn't be much of an issue.
-Tested on the Lily58 and the Semaphore so far.
+Tested on the Lily58, Semaphore, and Kyria so far.

 !> The nice!nano will *NOT* work with the Gherkin unless you don't connect the RAW pin to the board.